Welding Table Top Thickness Guide: 1/4

 Does a thicker welding table top mean better flatness?

-No. Thicker plate is actually harder to press flat during manufacturing because it has more natural bow and requires more clamping force and welding heat to straighten.
-This means a well-engineered 1/4" table can achieve and maintain greater flatness than a poorly built 3/8" table.
+No. Thicker plate is harder to press flat during manufacturing because it has more natural bow and requires more clamping force and welding heat to straighten.
+However a thicker steel plate is more resistant to bending or damage while in use for heavy work than a thinner steel plate.